Explore all CLC has to offer and see if a course is scheduled for a particular term.

 Supervision is not a responsibility to be taken lightly and yet many people find themselves in the position with little or no advance preparation.
 In this workshop, you will be provided with an overview of the “people” skills required of successful supervisors.
 Topics covered include motivation, problem solving, performance management, successful meetings, harassment in the workplace and legal/organizational concerns.

 Get involved in the move from in-person to online communication.
 Learn what social networks are and their role in your business.
 Find out the top sites and how businesses are using the sites for communication, customer retention, branding, marketing, market research, needs assessment and serving customers and clients.
 Explore the options for your organization.
 Look at case studies of what other organizations are doing.
-Your instructor is a nationally known speaker, consultant and trainer on social networks and social media.

 Develop a two-way communication and marketing strategy for your organization using social networks.
 Let your instructor guide you in exploring major social networks, including Twitter, LinkedIn, and blogging.
 Learn quick, easy ways to use Twitter, blogs and LinkedIn to engage your customers or clients and keep them interested in your organization or business.
 You’ll find out the advantages and disadvantages of each, and learn what’s right for your work and kind of organization.
-Your instructor is a director of marketing for a national association, and writes and speaks on the topic.

 Take away practical strategies and techniques for implementing social networks for your organization or business.
 Learn how to create your own private social network using Ning, work socially using Google Docs and calendars, and move your website to an interactive Web 2.0 site.
 Your instructor will help you choose which social network tools are right for your situation, and then integrate them into your website to develop a social networking strategy for your organization.
 Find out what you can be doing, what you should be doing, and develop a plan to integrate social networks into your communication and marketing.